Last Update: September 11, 2023

 Read Our Full Review Of The Bowflex Treadmill 22 Here

-Eliminate motor noise entirely with the TrueForm Runner Manual Treadmill.
+Eliminate motor noise entirely with the TrueForm Trainer Manual Treadmill.

-The TrueForm Runner Manual Treadmill isn’t silent, but the gentle rumble of a manual treadmill is a bit more discreet than the high-pitched whine a lot of motorized treadmills have.
-The low slope of the Runner seems to reduce some of the noise.
+The TrueForm Trainer Manual Treadmill isn’t silent, but the gentle rumble of a manual treadmill is a bit more discreet than the high-pitched whine a lot of motorized treadmills have.
+The low slope of the Trainer seems to reduce some of the noise, too.
 The deck is also very cushioned, which reduces foot noise.
-You also don’t have to worry about playing content out loud, because the console is very basic.

-Manual treadmills, like the TrueForm Runner, have limitless speed capabilities.
+Manual treadmills, like the TrueForm Trainer, have limitless speed capabilities.
 Since you control the speed of the slat belt, you can walk, run, or sprint to your heart’s content.
-The Runner is more difficult to train on than a motorized treadmill or outdoor running.
-It will take new runners some time to learn the right form and get used to the increased difficulty.
-Yet, the TrueForm Runner provides training possibilities that motorized treadmills simply can’t match.
+The Trainer is more difficult to train on than a motorized treadmill or outdoor running.
+Yet, the TrueForm Trainer provides training possibilities that motorized treadmills simply can’t match.

 + PROS